shrushti2000/Everyday-JavaScript-learnings/README.md

 # Everyday-JavaScript-learnings
 ![alt text](undraw_web_development_w2vv.png)
 #### JavaScript plays nicely with other languages and can be used in a huge variety of applications.JavaScript is used everywhere on the web.This  repository contains various concepts of JavaScript  which I keep on learning everyday!
-Collection of several fundamental concepts of JavaScripts like,
+Collection of several fundamental concepts of JavaScripts like ,
 * [Primitives](/primitives.md)
 * [Functions](/Functions.md)
 * [Objects](/Objects.md)